 The Rules set out procedures for family matters in the Provincial Court dealing with:

-under the Family Law Act and Family Maintenance Enforcement Act.
-They also contain provisions about filing orders for enforcement and setting aside registration of support orders under the Interjurisdictional Support Orders Act.
+under the Family Law Act.
+They also contain provisions about procedures under Family Maintenance Enforcement Act and filing orders for enforcement and setting aside registration of support orders under the Interjurisdictional Support Orders Act.

 They apply to matters filed in BC Provincial Court before May 17, as well as after.
 If you filed an application or motion before May 17, new procedures will apply to you.
 For example, you’ll attend a Family Management Conference instead of a First Appearance.